FixBugs vs. AI SRE — Developer-Native, IDE-First

 Meet your engineers where they debug.

-Spin up Modulo for your team in under five minutes.
+Spin up FixBugs for your team in under five minutes.
 VS Code extension or GitHub App — keep your APM, keep your incident tools, add the developer-native layer.